temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 You'll connect to the Temporal Cluster using a Temporal Client, which provides a set of APIs to communicate with a Temporal Cluster.
 You'll use Clients to interact with existing Workflows or to start new ones.

-Creaet the file `run_worker.py` in the root of your project and add the following code to connect to the Temporal Server, instantiate the Worker, and register the Workflow and Activity:
+Create the file `run_worker.py` in the root of your project and add the following code to connect to the Temporal Server, instantiate the Worker, and register the Workflow and Activity:

 <!--SNIPSTART python-project-template-run-worker-->
 <!--SNIPEND-->